tale-toul/ocp-aws/README.md

 $ for x in {1..5}; do htpasswd -b htpasswd.openshift user${x} user${x}_password; done
 ```

-* Create an ansible vault file with the following secret variables:
+* Create an ansible vault file with the following secret variables, and place it in the directory *Ansible/group_vars/all*.
+The name of the file does not matter:

   * **subscription_username**; **subscription_password**.- Username and password of the Red Hat user with the entitlements to subscribe nodes with Red Hat
   * **oreg_auth_user**; **oreg_auth_password**.- Username and password of the user with access to the Red Hat container registry.
 Go [here](https://access.redhat.com/terms-based-registry/) to get or create a user account.